tdrhq/slite/README.md

 Slite allows for fast Test Driven Development with CL.

+At the moment, treat this software as Alpha quality.
+Things will break, APIs will change, but your feedback will be very valuable.

 ## Installation

 I'll expand on this later.
 Basically you need to `(asdf:load-system